myrqyry/obs-copilot/README.md

 ## 🌟 Overview

-**obs-copilot gemini** is a revolutionary React-based dock application that transforms how you interact with OBS Studio.
-By combining the robust OBS WebSocket protocol with Google's cutting-edge Gemini AI, this tool provides an intelligent, conversational interface for managing your streaming and recording setup.
+**obs-copilot** is a React-based dock application that has the possibility to transforms how you interact with OBS Studio.
+By combining the robust OBS WebSocket protocol with Google's Powerful Gemini AI, this tool provides an intelligent, **conversational interface** for managing your streaming and recording setup.

+---
 ### 🎯 What Makes It Special?

-- 🧠 **AI-Powered Control**: Natural language commands powered by Gemini 2.5 Flash
+- 🧠 **AI-Powered Control**: Natural language commands powered by Gemini
 - 🔗 **Real-time OBS Integration**: Direct WebSocket connection to OBS Studio
 - 🎨 **Beautiful UI**: Catppuccin-themed interface with smooth GSAP animations
 - 🎬 **Comprehensive Controls**: Manage scenes, sources, streaming, recording, and settings
-- 🎪 **MCP Server Ready**: Built for integration with Model Context Protocol servers

 ---